Fizzyhex/rbx-baseline/docs/intro.md

 # Introduction

 :::caution Under Construction
-This documentation is up-to-date, but still a work in progress.
+This documentation contains up-to-date information, but still a work in progress.
 :::

 Baseline is a functional library for Roblox that contains a utilities for creating cleaner initalization scripts.
 It's a great tool for client/server scripts for experiences using SSA (single-script architecture), but it's very general purpose and may be appropriate for other applications.